CodingByGopal/React-Goutils/README.md

 ## Development And Optimizations

-GoUtils has been developed using React.js and Tailwind css.
-To give website a morden look , react top loading bar ,skeleton loading and lazy image loading has been used.
-For providing smooth animations and lazy image loading, Intersection observer Api has been used.
+GoUtils has been developed using React.js and Tailwind CSS.
+To give the website a modern look, react top loading bar, skeleton loading and lazy image loading have been used.
+For providing smooth animations and lazy image loading, Intersection observer API has been used.

 ## Resource